acdh-oeaw/AkSearchSolr/README.md

 Enter container, e.g. with `docker exec -ti aksearch-solr bash` and:

-* if you want to import a single file: `cd /opt/aksearch && ./import-marc.sh pathToTheMarcFile`
+* If you want to import a single file: `cd /opt/aksearch && ./import-marc.sh pathToTheMarcFile`.
-* if you want to import all files in a directory: `cd /opt/aksearch/harvest && ./batch-import-marc.sh -m -d pathToTheMarcDir`
+* If you want to import all files in a directory: `cd /opt/aksearch/harvest && ./batch-import-marc.sh -m -d pathToTheMarcDir`.
+  Be aware the `batch-import-marc.sh` script writes logs into `pathToTheMarcDir/log` directory by default and fails if it's unable to create/write to this dir.
+If you run into such trouble consider using the `-z` switch to turn off logging to files (and you will still get log on the console and you can redirect it to a file).

+Similarly you can use other import scripts shipped with AkSearch (`/opt/aksearch/harvest/batch-import-marc-auth.sh`, `/opt/aksearch/import-marc-auth.sh` and others).

 ### Using own MARC import.properties